vuejs/v2.vuejs.org/src/v2/cookbook/dockerize-vuejs-app.md

 ## Simple Example

-So you built your first Vue.js app using the amazing [Vue.js webpack template](https://github.com/vuejs-templates/webpack) and now you really want to show off with your colleagues by demonstrating that you can also run it in a Docker container.
+So you built your first Vue.js app using the amazing [Vue.js webpack template](https://github.com/vuejs-templates/webpack) and now you really want to show off with your colleagues by demonstrating that you can also run a development server in a Docker container.

 Let's start by creating a `Dockerfile` in the root folder of our project: